Prathamesh-chougale-17/portfolio/docs/I18N_GUIDE.md

 ## 🔧 How It Works

 ### 1. Locale Detection

 On first visit, the system:

 1. Checks `localStorage` for saved preference
 2. Falls back to browser language detection
 3. Defaults to English if no match found

 ### 2. Locale Persistence

 Selected language is saved to `localStorage` and persists across sessions.

 ### 3. Type Safety

-All translations use the same `entype` interface, ensuring:
+All translations use the same `langtype` interface, ensuring:

 - All languages have the same structure
 - No missing translations
 - Full TypeScript autocomplete